 We are aware that this currently affects EMIS practices using Docman, but advise that all users check their system functionality.

 Commitments for 2017/18

 For the GMS/PMS regulations 2017/18 and APMS regulations, the BMA and NHS England have made a joint commitment to encourage practices to register a minimum of 20 per cent of their patients for at least one online service by 31 March 2018.
-Practices are also required to support patients to use apps to access Patient Online services.
+Practices are also required to support patients to use apps to access GP online services.
 [Technical support for the apps will be provided by the app supplier.]
 Finally, practices should continue to provide patients who request it, with online access to clinical correspondence.

 The three documents below also provide further guidance: